Comeback (sports): Regular season

-The Los Angeles Clippers stunned the Washington Wizards 116-115 on January 25, 2022 at the Capital One Arena in Washington, DC.
+The Los Angeles Clippers stunned the Washington Wizards 116–115 on January 25, 2022 at the Capital One Arena in Washington, DC.
 Nearing halftime, the Wizards had a commanding lead over the Clippers, as they led by as much as 35 in the quarter.
 Despite a commanding lead and 23 points by leading scorer Bradley Beal, the Wizards gave up 80 points to the Clippers in the second half, including a 4-point play with 1.9 seconds to go by Luke Kennard.
+Kennard scored the final 7 points for the Clippers in 9 seconds.
 This ties the Kings vs. Bulls game of 2009 as the second largest comeback in NBA history, as the Clippers came back from 35 down to win the game.